-FISCO BCOS platform currently supports two smart contract forms which are Solidity and pre-compiled.
+FISCO BCOS platform currently supports three smart contract forms which are Solidity, CRUD, and precompiled.

-- The Solidity contract is the same as Ethereum on supporting the latest 0.5.2 version. - The KVTable contract get/set interfacr and Table contract CRUD interface supporting the distributed storage pre-compilation contract in the Solidity contract, which can store the data of Solidity contract in the AMDB table structure, realizes the separation of contract logic and data. - The precompiled (precompiled) contract is developed in C++ and built into the FISCO BCOS platform.
+- The Solidity contract is the same as Ethereum on supporting the latest version. - The CRUD interface supporting the distributed storage pre-compilation contract in the Solidity contract, which can store the data of Solidity contract in the AMDB table structure, realizes the separation of contract logic and data. - The precompiled (precompiled) contract is developed in C++ and built into the FISCO BCOS platform.
 It has better performance than the Solidity contract.
 Its contract interface that needs to be pre-determined when compiling, is suitable for the scenarios with fixed logic but consensus, such as group configuration.
 The development of precompiled contracts will be introduced in the next section.